Changing

 Examples

 When they talk about something vaguely, you may ask for specific examples.
-This is particularly useful in interviews, where what you want to test both their truthfulness and the depth behind what they are claiming.
+This is particularly useful in interviews, where you want to test both their truthfulness and the depth behind what they are claiming.

 Sorry, I don't understand.
 Could you help by giving an example?